Rory Gallagher: 1968–1970 Taste Mark 2

 In August 1968, the new line-up of Taste signed with Polydor and relocated to Earl's Court.
 While living there, Gallagher bought a saxophone and taught himself how to play, practicing in the cupboard of his bedsit to avoid disturbing the other residents.

 Three months later, at Eric Clapton's request, Taste supported Cream at their farewell concerts at the Royal Albert Hall.
 After Cream disbanded, the band's manager Robert Stigwood approached Gallagher with a proposal to join Jack Bruce and Ginger Baker in a new version of the band.
 Gallagher refused the offer outright.

 In early 1969, Taste recorded their eponymous debut album Taste in a single day at De Lane Lea Studios in London.
 The album was produced by Tony Colton, who had previously produced albums for Yes.
-Released in April, it included rearranged blues standards like "Leavin’ Blues", "Sugar Mama" and "Catfish", a cover of Hank Snow's "I'm Movin' On", and Gallagher's own song "Blister on the Moon", among others.
+Released in April, it included rearranged blues standards like "Leavin' Blues", "Sugar Mama" and "Catfish", a cover of Hank Snow's "I'm Movin' On", and Gallagher's own song "Blister on the Moon", among others.

 The album was praised by critics for its "raw and honest" sound, selling particularly well in Northern Europe.

 In July 1969, Clapton invited Taste to support his new supergroup, Blind Faith, on their US tour.
 Despite Taste's positive audience reception, the tour was fraught with issues.
 These included Taste being denied soundcheck time and a proper PA system, playing daytime gigs in large arenas, and tensions with Kennedy over travelling on the musicians' bus and not allowing the band to stay on in the US to play smaller club gigs.
 During the tour, Gallagher saw Muddy Waters play for the first time at Ungano's in New York.

 Once back in London, Polydor requested that Taste begin recording their second album.
 This time, they were given almost a week to complete the project, which resulted in On the Boards.
 All ten tracks were composed by Gallagher and showcased his progressive blues style, mixing blues rock with acoustic ballads and experimental jazz-blues fusion.
-The album was released on January 1970 and reached no. 18 on the UK Albums Chart.
+The album was released in January 1970 and reached no. 18 on the UK Albums Chart.
 Without Gallagher's permission, Polydor issued the opening track "What's Going On" as a single in Germany, where it became a Top 5 hit.

 Throughout 1970, Taste continued to build their reputation as a live band, breaking the Marquee Club's all-time box office record on 21 July, previously held by Jimi Hendrix.
 John Lennon, who attended one of their performances, told a New Musical Express writer, "I heard Taste for the first time the other day and that bloke is going places".